PI-Portal/pi_portal/README.md

 pi_portal installer [configuration json file name]
 ```

-Pi Portal will prompt for SUDO, and then run [this](pi_portal/installation/scripts/install.sh) script to complete the install.
+Pi Portal will prompt for SUDO, and then run [this](pi_portal/installation/scripts/install.sh) script to complete the installation.

 ### Logs and Slack Bot